HewlettPackard/oneview-sdk-java/README.md

 Compatibility:

 This version of SDK works with OneView v1.20.
-If user prefers to try with 1.1 or 2.0 rev, it is required to update the DTOs before start using it.
+If users prefer to try with versions 1.1 or 2.0 , it is required to update the DTOs before start using it.

 Appendix: